Battle of Fire Support Base Ripcord: Battle

-On 1 July, elements of the 2nd Battalion, 506th Infantry Regiment received eight 82 mm rounds, an unknown number of 60 mm mortar rounds and ten 75 mm recoilless rounds fired by elements of the PAVN 803rd Regiment, 324B Division.
+On 1 July, elements of the 2nd Battalion, 506th Infantry Regiment received eight 82 mm rounds, an unknown number of 60 mm mortar rounds and ten 75 mm recoilless rounds fired by elements of the PAVN 803rd Regiment.
 Artillery was fired on the suspected enemy locations killing three PAVN.
 Nearby on the next day, the night defensive position of the 2/506th was attacked by elements of the 803rd Regiment using Rocket-propelled grenades (RPGs), small arms fire and satchel charges.
 PAVN losses were fifteen killed while U.S. losses were eight killed and one missing.

 On 10 July at 11:25 B Company was subjected to a 38-round mixed 60 and 82 mm mortar barrage, killing two soldiers.
 On 18 July a CH-47C from the 159th Assault Helicopter Battalion was shot down by PAVN small arms fire.
 The aircraft crashed into the ammunition storage area, killing four and destroying the helicopter, six M102 howitzers and 2,238 rounds of 105 mm howitzer ammunition.
 On 19 July elements of the PAVN 803rd Regiment again hit the base with mortar fire.
 On a search operation 20 July, D Company/1/506th, sustained mortar fire killing one.
 On 21 July at 07:10, D Company received an attack-by-fire consisting of 80 rounds of 82mm mortar.
 The mortar and small arms fire continued until 16:15.
 D Company returned fire and with airstrikes and helicopter gunship fire held the PAVN off.
 D Company moved from the base and linked up with D Company 506th.
 Eight PAVN were killed while the U.S. lost one killed.
 Meanwhile, at 06:50, B Company was hit by six 82mm mortar rounds.
 At 10:04 the base received 10 more rounds and was hit again six and a half hours later, with a loss of four killed in the attacks.
 On 22 July at 13:00, A Company 2/506th, while on a search-and-clear operation received an enemy attack; airstrikes and artillery supported the company.
 When the contact broke at 19:30, the U.S. had lost 12 killed while PAVN losses were 61 killed.

 Losses of U.S. forces were so great that officers began asking for volunteers from other units to go to Ripcord and reinforce the firebase.
 Finally, the U.S. command realized that the position was not defensible, and the decision was made to withdraw.
 On 23 July at 06:30 the PAVN again attacked the remaining elements who were evacuating the base.
 The 2nd Battalion returned the fire and aerial rocket artillery, gunships and airstrikes reinforced.
 When contact terminated, U.S. casualties were three killed (including the commanding officer Lieutenant Colonel Andre Lucas and the S-3).
 Ripcord was evacuated and abandoned on 23 July.

 After the garrison withdrew from the base, B-52 bombers were sent in to carpet bomb the area.